SeppeWillems13/nyt-connections-definer/README.md

 # NYT Connections Definer

 A browser extension that provides quick word definitions for the New York Times Connections game and similar web pages.
-Instantly see word meanings in a popover, with customizable settings for automatic display and popover position.
+Instantly see word meanings in a popover, with a customizable popover position.

 ## Features
 - Instantly view definitions for words on the page
-- Toggle automatic definition display
 - Choose popover position (auto or top-right)
 - Simple, modern UI
+- Open the addon panel with a keyboard shortcut or right-click menu (see below)

 ## How It Works
 This extension uses the free [DictionaryAPI.dev](https://dictionaryapi.dev/) to fetch word definitions.
 No account or API key required.